jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2b-problem-solving-concierge-oci-adk.md

     </copy>
     ```

-2. Download the [pyproject.toml](./files/pyproject.toml) to your local.
-Drag and drop the files into cloud shell.
+2. Download the [concierge_agent.py](./files/concierge_agent.py) and [pyproject.toml](./files/pyproject.toml)  files to your local machine, then upload them to Cloud Shell by dragging and dropping them into the Cloud Shell window.

 3. Install uv, create virtual environment and install dependencies
     ```